-This is the collection of quotes that form Contemplative Interbeing’s “Random Quote” on the right of our webpage.
+This is the collection of quotes that form Contemplative Interbeing’s “Random Quote” on our webpage.

 We would like to include your favorite Contemplative or Interbeing quote.
 Please send us your favorite quotes.
 Thank you.